taikedz/handy-scripts/projects/secure-dir/README.md

 * This must be a directory
 * By default secure directories are mounted here instead of in the current working directory
+	* WARNING - found in 1.2, this is not working.
+See the Workaround above.